Everything You Need to Know About Hypothecation

 Given the size of most home loans and the risk of losing the home, you may wonder if taking out a mortgage is worth it at all.

 Even though any kind of loan involves going into debt and taking on some level of risk, homeownership is still usually seen as a positive financial move.
-That’s because much of the money you’re paying into your mortgage each month usually ends up back in your own pocket in some capacity…as opposed to your landlord’s pocket.
+That’s because much of the money you pay into your mortgage each month ends up back in your own pocket in some capacity…as opposed to your landlord’s bank account.

-When you pay a mortgage, you’re slowly building equity in your home.
-Most homes have historically tended to increase in value.
+As you pay off a mortgage, you’re slowly building equity in your home.
+Homes have historically tended to increase in value.

 More broadly, homeownership can help build generational wealth in your family.